MattPieti/MattPieti.github.io/_projects/9other/index.md

 ## Control Systems

-In a group, used a custom board provided by the school for various projects.
+In a small group, used a custom board provided by the school for various projects.
 The board used a BASIC Stamp microcontroller and projects were programmed in PBASIC.
-Project results include a functioning photoresistor,
+Projects include a photoresistor light alarm, transistor switch, opto-reflector-based tachometer, pulse width modulated fan, opamp buffer and filter, and open-loop control heater.

 ---